Hajime-Suzuki/Waka-Website/README.md

 ---

 ### Jazz singer Waka's website.
-Build with Vue with Pug and SCSS
+Built with Vue with Pug and SCSS

 ---